Computer Science and Information Systems Department

 • No prerequisite to start

-• Includes UC/CSU transferable courses
+• Includes UC/CSU-transferable courses

 Applied AI Programs